-When I sold "The Final Folly of Captain Dancy" to Tor, as half of a Tor Double (which never appeared), the contract had a curious feature: while I retained most of the rights, I could not publish it as a stand-alone work.
+When I sold "The Final Folly of Captain Dancy" to Tor, as half of a Tor Double (which never appeared, though they eventually ran it as a back-up in the paperback edition of The Rebirth of Wonder), the contract had a curious feature: while I retained most of the rights, I could not publish it as a stand-alone work.
 I could include it in a collection so long as that collection contained at least four stories.

 I have no idea why that was in there, or even whether the contract is still in force at all, but I didn't see any need to argue with it, so when I decided I wanted to make the story available again in these days of ebooks and print-on-demand, it needed to be part of a collection.
 So I went through my inventory of short fiction and found three other stories that seemed to go with it reasonably well.

-I didn't want to bother publishing it myself, though, so I took it to FoxAcre Press, which was happy to publish it.
-They put together a cover and the rest of the package, and here we are!
+At the time I didn't want to bother publishing it myself, though, so I took it to FoxAcre Press, which was happy to publish it.

-What do I mean by "pseudo-historical fantasies?"
-I mean the story appears to take place (at least partly) in the past, but not the real past -- a past with magic or super-science.
+What did I mean by "pseudo-historical fantasies?"
+I meant the story appears to take place (at least partly) in the past, but not the real past -- a past with magic or super-science.
 As FoxAcre's Roger Allen puts it, "stories the couldn't possibly have happened, but probably should have."

 So here are the four stories I found that fit that description:

-Bonus features: A new introduction by the author, an essay on how I came to write "Captain Dancy," and, at long last, the revelation you've all been waiting on so long: "What the Parrot Was For."
+Bonus features: An introduction by the author, an essay on how I came to write "Captain Dancy," and, at long last, the revelation you'd all been waiting on so long: "What the Parrot Was For."

 That's it; here's your list of handy exits: